Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Walk Through More Verdant ForestWalk Through More Verdant Forest

-At about 1.3 kilometers, past Rapote we entered the next town of A Pena and passed by the Albergue and Cafetería Alto da Pena, shown below.
-At only 8.3 kilometers into the day, and looking at the long stair climb to get up there, we decided to push on to Vilaserío before taking a break on day two of our Finisterre Way.
+After about 1.3 kilometers, past Rapote we entered the next town of A Pena and passed by the Albergue and Cafetería Alto da Pena, shown below.
+After only 8.3 kilometers into the day, and looking at the long stair climb to get up there, we decided to push on to Vilaserío before taking a break on day two of our Finisterre Way.

 We talked to some other pilgrimage travelers, later, who highly recommended this place, stating that the bunks rooms have only four to a room.